 According to results from the Robert Walters whitepaper, ‘Using Social Media in the Recruitment Process’, over 50% of hiring managers would research prospective employees on social media sites before making a hire.

-As a technology professional, there is a chance that you engage with social media already, however it’s important to consider how your social network profile can impact your chances of securing your next role.
+As a working professional, there is a chance that you engage with social media already, however it’s important to consider how your social network profile can impact your chances of securing your next role.

 Among job seekers, the whitepaper showed LinkedIn as the key platform when it comes to job hunting, with 85% of survey respondents holding a LinkedIn profile, more than Facebook (74%) and Twitter (39%).